desy-natasha/rag_mini_project/README.md

 The project is built with both raw Python and LangChain to compare their code efficiency and implementation tradeoffs.

+## Live demo

+The LangChain version is deployed as an interactive Streamlit app: **[Study Assistant](https://desystudyassistant.streamlit.app)**

+The app supports multi-turn conversation: follow-up questions are automatically rewritten into standalone queries before retrieval, and thus the assistant can handle references to earlier queries (e.g. "can you give an example of that?").

 ## Architecture
 Below is the pipeline overview for this project splitted into two main stages.
 The first stage processes and stores the source text, so it can be reused across different queries.
 The second stage runs every time a query is received, using the stored data to generate an answer.